jerrymarino/iCompleteMe/README.md

 were errors in it, you're going to get slow completions because there's no AST cache.

-### YCM auto-inserts completion strings I don't want!
+### ICM auto-inserts completion strings I don't want!

-This means you probably have some mappings that interfere with YCM's internal ones.
+This means you probably have some mappings that interfere with ICM's internal ones.
 Make sure you don't have something mapped to `<C-p>`, `<C-x>` or `<C-u>` (in insert mode).

-YCM _never_ selects something for you; it just shows you a menu and the user has to explicitly select something.
+ICM _never_ selects something for you; it just shows you a menu and the user has to explicitly select something.
 If something is being selected automatically, this means there's a bug or a misconfiguration somewhere.

 ### I get a `E227: mapping already exists for <blah>` error when I start Vim

-This means that YCM tried to set up a key mapping but failed because you already had something mapped to that key combination.
+This means that ICM tried to set up a key mapping but failed because you already had something mapped to that key combination.
 The `<blah>` part of the message will tell you what was the key combination that failed.